isomerpages/moh-upec/_our-work/PEC Data & Analysis/Key Areas of Interest.md

 <h3>Completed Projects</h3>
 <ol data-tight="true" class="tight">
 <li>
-<p>A prospective randomized controlled trial to explore the effectiveness
+<p>A prospective randomised controlled trial to explore the effectiveness
 of a new approach to teaching community CPR+AED: the “RESTART A HEART” programme.</p>
 </li>